top of page

 PROSPECTIVE STUDENTS

-I plan to take new graduate students in the spring or fall of 2026 (2025 positions are filled).
+I plan to take new graduate students in the spring or fall of 2026.

-I plan to take new honours students for the fall 2026 (2025 positions are filled).
+I plan to take new honours students for the fall 2026.
 If you are interested in honours projects, please click here.

 Please note: I am currently unable to take on international students unless they have fellowship support already in place.